EvanKepner/mutatest/README.rst

    to the appropriate :code:`__pycache__` location with the source file statistics.
 6. Run the test suite.
 This will use the mutated :code:`__pycache__` file since the source statistics are the same for modification time.
-7. See if the test suite detected the change by a failed test.
+7. See if the test suite detected the mutation by a failed test.
 8. Remove the modified :code:`__pycache__` file.
 9. Repeat steps 5-9 for the remaining selected locations to mutate.
 10. Write an output report of the various mutation results.

-Before any mutations are run a "clean trial" of your tests are run, and this same "clean trial" is run at the end of the mutation testing.
-This ensures that your original test suite passes before attempting to detect surviving mutations.
+A "clean trial" of your tests are run before any mutations are applied.
+This same "clean trial" is run at the end of the mutation testing.
+This ensures that your original test suite passes before attempting to detect surviving mutations and that the :code:`__pycache__` has been appropriately reset when the mutation trials are finished.

 Specifying source files and test commands
 -----------------------------------------

-If you have a Python package in a directory with an associated :code:`tests/` folder (or internal :code:`test_` prefixed files, see the examples below) that runs with :code:`pytest`, then you can run :code:`mutatest` without any arguments.
+If you have a Python package in a directory with an associated :code:`tests/` folder (or internal :code:`test_` prefixed files, see the examples below) that are auto-detected with :code:`pytest`, then you can run :code:`mutatest` without any arguments.